MarkdownBot/systemless-unicode9-ios10-Emoji/README.md

 ## How it works
 Replaces the default emoji font (NotoColorEmoji.tff) with the iOS10 variant.
-Also replaces the fonts.xml & fallback_fonts.xml that have a different font order.
+Also modifies your original fonts.xml & fallback_fonts.xml file to update your font order.

-**_Note:_** Tested on the Oneplus x running various android 6 and 7 roms with Magisk v11.6.
+**_Note:_** Tested on the Oneplus x running various android 6 and 7 roms with Magisk v11.6 and v12.0.
 Your mileage may vary.

 ## Links
 * [Magisk](https://forum.xda-developers.com/apps/magisk/official-magisk-v7-universal-systemless-t3473445)